jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 need an excuse to go watch-shopping, keep that in mind.
 But 12-hour watches are more common, so here's how it's done.

-1. Position the watch dial vertically with the solar noon position at the top.
+1. Position the watch dial vertically with the solar noon time at the top.
 2. Tilt the dial away from you by an angle equal to your latitude.
+3. Identify the sun's reference position on your dial.
+You'll find it halfway from solar noon to the hour hand, searching leftward of solar noon in the morning or rightward in the afternoon.
-3. Rotate your body till the sun is halfway between the hour hand and solar noon.<sup>d</sup>
+4. Rotate your body till the sun is at aligned with its reference position.<sup>d</sup>
-4. The dial's solar noon position now points either northward or southward.<sup>b,e</sup>
+5. You're now facing southward.<sup>b</sup> Unless you're south of the sun's path, in which case you're facing northward.

 <sup>d</sup> When the sun is north of the equator, you can use a knife blade to
 cast a shadow on the dial as an alignment guide.
-Otherwise, it may be helpful as an extended marker of the halfway point.
+Otherwise, it may be helpful as an extended marker of the reference position.
-{:.tangent .indent}

-<sup>e</sup> If the sun moves to your right over time, then you're facing
-south; otherwise north.
-North of the tropics, the sun is always to your south;
-south of the tropics, it's always to your north.
 {:.tangent .indent}

 ### How accurate is watch-based navigation?